openproblems-bio/website/content/NeurIPS_docs/about_tasks/task3_modality_alignment.md

       Task 3: Joint embedding
     </h3>
     <p style="font-size: medium;">
-      In this task, the goal is to learn an embedded space that leverages the information of multiple modalities.
+      In this task, the goal is to learn an embedded space that leverages the information of multiple modalities (only ATAC + RNA shown).
 Quality of the embedding will be scored using a number of metrics derived from expert annotation.
     </p>
   </figcaption>
 </figure>